John Cho

 A Frame from the TV Series FlashForward

-During the following years, the actor starred in the follow-up of American Pie, in the story about the adventures of Harold and Kumar, and in another part of Star Trek Into Darkness.
+During the following years, the actor appeared in the American Pie sequel, in the story about the adventures of Harold and Kumar, and in another part of Star Trek Into Darkness.

 John Cho in Star Trek Into Darkness